rch-iv/synthetic-obedience-systems/DISCLOSURE_LOG.md

 # Disclosure Log

+> This log exists because silence is a pattern.
+Each entry is a record of an attempt to warn, to collaborate, to protect.
+If institutions fail to act, this file will remain as proof that they could have.

-This file documents all outreach related to the disclosure, timestamped for transparency and accountability.
+Timestamped for transparency and accountability.

 ---